unspecifier/quizzler/src/markdown/nha-baseline.md

 - ✅ Discussing patient information in a public space
 - Sharing patient information with the patient's health care team
-- Releasing patient information to someone listed on the protected health information (PHI) disclosure formname="answer" />
+- Releasing patient information to someone listed on the protected health information (PHI) disclosure form
 - Giving patient information to an employer for a workers' compensation claim

 ## Question: 56 of 125